ShoshanaOr/ShoshanaOr/README.md

 # ✨ Hi there!
-I'm Shoshana Horlik 👩‍💻
+I'm Shoshana Horlik ⚙️📊💻

-🤖 Full Stack Developer with a love for smart systems | clean code | happy users
+🤖 Full Stack Developer with a love for Clean Architecture | Smart UI | Scalable Systems

 ---

 ## 🌟 About Me

+I'm a passionate Full Stack Developer who thrives in **collaborative environments**,
+and enjoys building complete, scalable systems from backend to UI.

+- 🤝 Experienced in team-based development with strong communication and cooperation
-- 🎯 Driven by meaningful development – from architecture to user experience.
+- 🎯 Driven by meaningful development – from system architecture to user experience
-- 🤝 Proactive, analytical, and highly adaptable across multiple projects.
-- 🧠 Passionate about creating scalable systems with modern tools and clean code.
+- 🧠 Quick to integrate into projects and teams – with adaptability and initiative
+- 💡 Combine innovation with structured thinking and attention to detail
+- 🚀 Always looking to contribute to impactful, maintainable solutions

 ---